 And you, have you experienced any similar situation, either as a translator or as a project manager/leader?

-Thanks for reading, and please get in touch if you have any comments.
+Thanks for reading, and please get in touch if you have any comments or require certified translation in the UK, EU or worldwide.